EmbracerDev/.github/README.md

-Welcome to the Embracer Discord organization.
+Welcome to the Embracer Github organization.